All it takes is 2 easy steps

-Understanding and following a few simple best practices will help ensure your success with conversational text messaging.
+Understanding and following a few simple best practices will help ensure your success with SMS messages.

 Following are a few of the initial best practices we share with new customers.
 These simple dos and don’ts will give you a head start on your own conversational text messaging programs.